 What pairs better with oysters than a crisp glass of Pinot?
 Located in Grand Boulevard, Vin’tij Food and Wine is your one-stop shop for the wine connoisseur or foodie in your life.
 Grab a bottle to share and celebrate over the Oyster Crostini.
 Sautéed oysters layer over a spinach crostini, paired with pickled red onions, capers and lemon butter.

 Barefoot’s Beachside Bar & Grill: Sandestin

 If you are searching for an authentic Florida lunch spot, look no further than Barefoot’s Beachside Bar & Grill at Hilton Sandestin Beach Golf Resort & Spa.
 Just steps from the sugar-white sand, order your favorite frozen cocktail and pair it with the raw bar - fresh raw oysters, peel-and-eat shrimp and snow crab clusters.

 Surf Hut: Miramar Beach

 This west-side favorite will have something for everyone in your crew.
 Located off Scenic Gulf Drive, Surf Hut is the complete package, with tasty food and amazing Gulf views.
-If this is on your list to visit, be sure you are hungry and order the Captain’s Platter - fried local fish, Gulf shrimp, oysters, scallops, and gumbo.
+And don't just settle for the small surf - go big and order the Captain's Platter: fried local fish, Gulf shrimp, oysters, scallops and gumbo.

 Acme Oyster House: Seascape